-Relive the heyday of Central Australia's first town, borne out of the 1887 gold rush, and pan for gold and explore the remains of old miner's camps.
+Relive the heyday of Central Australia's first town, borne out of the 1887 gold rush.

 Located 110 kilometres east of Alice Springs, via the East MacDonnell Ranges, the historic town of Arltunga was officially Central Australia's first town and once supported up to 3,000 people.
 Arltunga was born out of a gold rush in 1887, when alluvial gold was discovered in a dry creek bed.
 Fortune seekers had to travel 600 kilometres from the Oodnadatta railhead, often on foot, to seek their fortune in a harsh environment.
 At the time, Alice Springs consisted of just the Overland Telegraph Station, and was little more than an outpost that had expanded as it became the supply base of Arltunga.
 Mining activity continued in the area for 30 years.